c33howard/pages/vlans.md

 So, how can we still use the internet if we're using non-routable IPs in our home network?
 We use network address translation (NAT).
 Our router gets a single publicly routable IPv4 address from our ISP.
 It then "translates" all packets that it forwards to the internet.
 It has to write down all the translations it has done, so that response packets can have the reverse translation applied.
 The translation is to lie to the rest of the internet and make it appear that the router originated the packet.
 Then, the response packet can be addressed to the router.

 How does this work?
 The NAT box sees a packet inbound on an internal interface and sees that it's not destined for it.
 Instead the packet should be routed to the default.
 But NAT is configured.
 So, when it routes the packet, it transforms the src IP and src port.
-It then tracks the translation that it did in a NAT table.
-When a response packet comes with the dst IP and dst port matching what's in the NAT table, the router performs the reverse translation and sends the packet back out the internal interface.
+It then tracks the translation that it did in a connection tracking table, but often called conntrack.
+(Note that connection tracking is a misnomer, it's really *flow* tracking, because it works for connection-less protocols like UDP as well.)
+When a response packet comes with the dst IP and dst port matching what's in the conntrack table, the router performs the reverse translation and sends the packet back out the internal interface.
 Here's an example tcpdump from my router of a DNS lookup from an internal node to `8.8.8.8`.
+I'm using eth0 as the internal interface and wan0 as the internet facing interface (WAN == Wide-Area Network).

 On the internal interface, the router sees the incoming packet and you see the response packet.
 Note the use of RFC1918 addresses.